Complete guide to 5G

 5G broadband speed

-Trials of commercial 5G FWA networks using mmWave spectrum have achieved between 1-3Gbps, while analysts believe that consistent speeds of between 80 and100Mbps are achievable in a real world setting.
+Trials of commercial 5G Fixed Wireless Access (FWA) networks using mmWave spectrum have achieved between 1-3Gbps, while analysts believe that consistent speeds of between 80 and100Mbps are achievable in a real world setting.
 Speed is no longer an issue.

 Although fibre has significantly faster theoretical speeds, coverage is limited in markets like the UK.
 The overwhelming majority of superfast broadband in the UK is powered by Fibre to the Cabinet (FTTC), which uses copper for the final part of the connection, reducing speeds.
 Full fibre accounts for just three percent of the market.